“Be sure to wear your coat!” your mother used to say. “You’ll catch a cold!”

 From a young age, we’re taught that cold weather can be dangerous.
 Get too chilled, and you could pay for it by developing a cold, flu or other infection.
 Stay out in extremely low temperatures for too long, and you could also suffer from frostbite.

-However, what most of us don’t learn are the many ways that the cold can benefit our health.
-To help you take a more positive view of the season’s changes, here are seven ways that the cold might actually be good for you.
+However, what most of us don’t learn are the many ways that cold weather is good for you can benefit our health.
+To help you take a more positive view of the season’s changes, here are seven ways that cold weather is good for you might actually be good for you.

 1. Colder Temperatures Help You Focus

 If you tend to focus more on big projects and problem-solving during the winter months, there’s a reason for that.
 According to one study on winter’s effect on the brain, cognitive function —thinking power — is greater during the winter weather than it is during the summer weather.
 Hot, humid air makes it more difficult to think clearly whereas cold, crisp air encourages focus and attention.

 In the study, participants performed better on tests evaluating verbal memory, attention and simple reaction time in the winter than they did in the summer.
 So, if you’ve got some important thinking to do, you may want to take a quick walk out in the brisk winter air first.

 In people who already have dementia, however, the effects are reversed.
 Studies have found that thinking ability in Alzheimer’s disease patients, for example, gets worse in winter and early spring.
 Scientists aren’t sure why that is yet but hope to find out with additional research.

 2. Colder Days May Help You Burn More Calories